 Grounded Solutions Network’s HomeKeeper team is encouraging homeownership programs and housing counseling agencies to track activities and cases related to the current pandemic.
 Doing so will help program staff better support individuals and families, and strengthen our ability to advance sector goals at the local and national level.
+This information was also shared on a Leaders for Housing Counseling webinar.

 Housing counseling in the era of COVID-19